pabvald/scibot-visualisation/client/src/app/README.md

 # app

-We base our application architecture on the post [Angular Architecture Patterns and Best Practices (that help to scale)](https://dev-academy.com/angular-architecture-best-practices/) from Bartosz Pietrucha.
+The application's architecture is based on the post [Angular Architecture Patterns and Best Practices (that help to scale)](https://dev-academy.com/angular-architecture-best-practices/) from Bartosz Pietrucha.

-Our system is decomposed in three main abstraction layers:
+The system is decomposed in three main abstraction layers:

 ![Architecture overwiew](docs/abstraction_layers.PNG)